 Interview by Isabel O'Brien

-In GOLD’s brand-new ‘5 minutes with’ series, the team speaks to life sciences’ leaders operating in some of the most fascinating corners of pharma to discover what it is like to work in a pioneering firm in this space today.
-From innovative drug discovery platforms to agile biotech firms and everything in between, we share the opportunities and challenges that each of these leaders face, and what drives their passion for life sciences innovation
+In GOLD’s new ‘5 minutes with’ series, the team speaks to life sciences’ leaders operating in some of the most fascinating corners of pharma to discover what it is like to work in a pioneering firm in this space today

 What led you to join the pharmaceutical industry?

-What is a key challenge you are facing in your role today?
+What is a key challenge you have faced as a company?